Skip to main content

 True wellness is inclusive.
 The ADA mandates that wellness programs must be accessible to all employees, regardless of disability.
 This means that employers must provide reasonable accommodations, which are modifications or adjustments that enable employees with disabilities to participate fully.

-For instance, if a program includes a walking challenge, an employee with a mobility impairment must be offered an alternative way to earn the same reward. everyone has an equal opportunity to benefit from the resources offered, fostering a culture of health that supports every individual’s unique circumstances and abilities.
+For instance, if a program includes a walking challenge, an employee with a mobility impairment must be offered an alternative way to earn the same reward.
+This requirement ensures that everyone has an equal opportunity to benefit from the resources offered, fostering a culture of health that supports every individual’s unique circumstances and abilities.
 This approach moves beyond a one-size-fits-all model, recognizing that the path to well-being is different for everyone.

 Intermediate